jgrashorn/BirbCam/README.md

 # Client (Camera)

 Client streams video and audio via an ffmpeg rtsp stream to the server.
-Also checks for motion on a
+Also checks for motion and sends a TCP message whenever something is detected.

 ## Install picamera2
 https://pypi.org/project/picamera2/